Fox Factory (NASDAQ:FOXF) Updates FY 2022 Earnings Guidance

-Fox Factory (NASDAQ:FOXF – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $5.00-$5.30 for the period, compared to the consensus estimate of $5.05.
+Fox Factory (NASDAQ:FOXF – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $5.00-$5.30 for the period, compared to the consensus earnings per share estimate of $5.05.
 The company issued revenue guidance of $1.53 billion-$1.56 billion, compared to the consensus revenue estimate of $1.52 billion.
 Fox Factory also updated its FY22 guidance to $5.00-5.30 EPS.

 Fox Factory Stock Up 12.2 %

-Hedge funds have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. raised its position in shares of Fox Factory by 1.3% during the 1st quarter.
-Vanguard Group Inc. now owns 4,035,929 shares of the company’s stock valued at $395,319,000 after acquiring an additional 50,702 shares in the last quarter.
-Clearbridge Investments LLC raised its stake in shares of Fox Factory by 0.3% during the first quarter.
-Clearbridge Investments LLC now owns 1,600,160 shares of the company’s stock valued at $156,736,000 after acquiring an additional 4,061 shares during the last quarter.
-State Street Corp raised its position in shares of Fox Factory by 2.0% during the 1st quarter.
-State Street Corp now owns 1,293,998 shares of the company’s stock valued at $126,747,000 after purchasing an additional 25,589 shares during the period.
-Dimensional Fund Advisors LP raised its holdings in shares of Fox Factory by 0.6% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 777,339 shares of the company’s stock valued at $76,146,000 after purchasing an additional 4,906 shares in the last quarter.
-Finally, Royal Bank of Canada raised its position in shares of Fox Factory by 5.4% in the first quarter.
-Royal Bank of Canada now owns 365,242 shares of the company’s stock valued at $35,776,000 after buying an additional 18,613 shares during the last quarter.
-99.49% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Covestor Ltd grew its position in shares of Fox Factory by 58.4% during the 1st quarter.
+Covestor Ltd now owns 358 shares of the company’s stock worth $35,000 after purchasing an additional 132 shares in the last quarter.
+Lazard Asset Management LLC bought a new stake in shares of Fox Factory during the 1st quarter worth approximately $69,000.
+Captrust Financial Advisors lifted its holdings in shares of Fox Factory by 167.5% during the 1st quarter.
+Captrust Financial Advisors now owns 840 shares of the company’s stock worth $82,000 after acquiring an additional 526 shares during the period.
+Point72 Hong Kong Ltd bought a new stake in shares of Fox Factory during the 1st quarter worth approximately $118,000.
+Finally, Verition Fund Management LLC bought a new stake in shares of Fox Factory during the 1st quarter worth approximately $250,000.
+Institutional investors and hedge funds own 99.49% of the company’s stock.

 Fox Factory Holding Corp. designs, engineers, manufactures, and markets ride dynamics products worldwide.
 The company offers mid-end and high-end front fork and rear suspension products for mountain bikes, road bikes, and e-bikes; and powered vehicle products for side-by-side vehicles, on-road vehicles with and without off-road capabilities, off-road vehicles and trucks, all-terrain vehicles, snowmobiles, and specialty vehicles and applications, such as military, motorcycles, and commercial trucks.